 New Year’s Eve in a Unique Location: an Ice Hotel

-Nested high up in the Carpathian Mountains, in the close vicinity of Balea Lake, the Balea Ice Hotel is entirely made of ice.
+Nestled high up in the Carpathian Mountains, in the close vicinity of Balea Lake, the Balea Ice Hotel is entirely made of ice.
 And we mean everything.

 From the furniture to the shot glasses, you’ll drink from in the hotel’s restaurant, all looks like it’s been touched by Elsa from the movie Frozen.
 What’s more, the hotel also features a sculpted church with an altar which is probably unlike anything you’ve seen before.

 It’s important to mention the hotel usually opens around Christmas.
-This means you can wait for Santa, exchange gifts and party on New Year’s Eve in a special location.
+This means you can wait for Santa, exchange gifts, and party on New Year’s Eve in a special location.

-One of a kind parties, festive dinners, fireworks and other carefully thought-out surprises will make your stay here truly memorable.
+One of a kind parties, festive dinners, fireworks, and other carefully thought-out surprises will make your stay here truly memorable.

 If you want to learn more about the fascinating Balea Ice Hotel, make sure to check out this article.